Trump, in 'Fox & Friends' interview, warns it could take years to get election results with mass-mailed ballots

 TRUMP ENCOURAGES FLORIDA TO VOTE BY MAIL, CALLS SYSTEM 'SAFE AND SECURE'

-"Absentee is okay because you have to go through a process," Trump said.
+"Absentee is OK because you have to go through a process," Trump said.
 On Tuesday, the president encouraged Florida voters to vote by mail, stating that the system there is both safe and secure.

 "They have an infrastructure that’s taken years to build," Trump said about Florida's mail-in voting system.

-Democrats' are insisting that mail-in voting be made available so that people do not have to put themselves at risk of catching or spreading coronavirus at the polls.
+Democrats are insisting that mail-in voting be made available so that people do not have to put themselves at risk of catching or spreading coronavirus at the polls.
 When asked what his administration will do to make in-person voting safer -- especially for at-risk senior citizens -- Trump expressed hope that the situation will be better by then.

 MAIL-IN VOTING FACES SLEW OF ISSUES NATIONWIDE, AS EMERGENCY USPS MEMO SOUNDS ALARM